strandjs/IntroLabs/IntroClassFiles/Tools/IntroClass/Memory/MemoryAnalysis(Volatility).md

 ![](attachments/MemAnalysis_Netscan.png)

 The above screenshot is... concerning.

-Because there is a SMB (port 445) connection to another computer, we need to investigate farther.
+ Because there is a SMB (port 445) connection to another computer, we need to investigate further.
 We know it is compromised, (because it is a lab), but any time a **"suspect"** computer has another open connection to an internal system it is, without question, a cause for concern.

 Now, let's look at the processes on this system.